mmazzarolo/the-starter-app/02-login-screen-ui/README.md

 class FormTextInput extends React.Component<Props> {
   render() {
-    // We define our own custom style for the TextInput, but we still want to
+    // We define our own custom style for the TextInput, but
-    // allow the developer to also supply its own additional style if needed.
+    // we still want to allow the developer to supply its
+    // own additional style if needed.
-    // To do so, we extract the "style" prop from all the other props to prevent
+    // To do so, we extract the "style" prop from all the
+    // other props to prevent it to override our own custom
+    // style.
-    // it to override our own custom style. const { style, ...otherProps } = this.props;
+    const { style, ...otherProps } = this.props;
     return (
       <TextInput
         selectionColor={colors.DODGER_BLUE}
-        // Add the externally specified style to our own custom style style={[styles.textInput, style]}
+        // Add the externally specified style to our own
+        // custom one
+        style={[styles.textInput, style]}
         // ...and then spread all the other props {...otherProps}